Toxoplasmosis: Care Instructions

 Toxoplasmosis is a common infection caused by a parasite.
 You get it from eating undercooked meat, eating unwashed vegetables (grown where an infected cat has left droppings), or touching infected cat droppings.

 Most healthy people who get the disease don't know they have it.
 It is very mild.
-But problems happen when a pregnant woman gets the disease.
-It can cause serious problems in her unborn baby.
-Pregnant women should take steps to prevent infection.
+But problems can happen when you are pregnant and get the disease.
+It can cause serious problems in an unborn baby.
+If you are pregnant, take steps to prevent infection.

 Your unborn baby may not get infected even if you get toxoplasmosis while pregnant.
 If tests show that your unborn baby is infected, your doctor will prescribe antibiotics.
 After you have been infected, you can't get the disease again.